 It may take a few months until the BoE starts lowering rates again, according to a new report.

-The British pound has pierced the 200 day EMA during the trading session on Thursday, as it looks like we are trying to go much higher.
+The British pound has fallen significantly during the trading session on Tuesday, as we continue to see the pound get eviscerated.

 China's Evergrande Group said it will be unable to issue new debt due to an ongoing government investigation into its Hengda Real Estate Group unit.